Judiciary of New York: Public defenders

-Other
+Others

 The county clerk acts as clerk of the Supreme Court, Civil Branch, and commissioner of jurors for the Supreme Court for both the Civil and Criminal branches.
 They summon people for jury duty, keep court records, and collect revenue.
 They are appointed by the presiding justice of the Appellate Division of the relevant judicial department.

 Judicial hearing officers (JHOs) adjudicate most universal summons (summons court) cases in New York City Criminal Court, assist in Criminal Court compliance parts in domestic violence cases, and in the New York Supreme Court monitor substance abuse program defendants, conduct pre-trial suppression hearings and make recommended findings of fact and law to sitting judges.
 JHOs are appointed by the Chief Administrator.

 Support magistrates hear support cases (petitions filed seeking support for a child or spouse) and paternity cases (petitions filed requesting the court to enter an order declaring someone to be the father of a child).

 A court attorney is a lawyer who works with and assists the judge by researching legal questions and helping to write decisions.
 The court attorney may also meet with the attorneys or parties to a case to try to reach an agreement without the need for a trial.